ChristianSChan/Journal-Editorial-Assistant/README.md

 ## Setup

+### macOS

+Double-click `Start Journal Editorial Assistant.command`.

+On first launch, the launcher creates a local `.venv`, installs the required packages, starts Streamlit, and opens `http://localhost:8501/` in your browser.
+Keep the Terminal window open while using the app.

+If macOS blocks the launcher the first time, right-click it, choose **Open**, and approve it.

+### Manual Terminal Setup

 ```bash
 python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt
 ```

-## Run
+## Manual Run

 ```bash
 streamlit run app.py
 ```

-On macOS, users can also double-click `Start Journal Editorial Assistant.command`.
-The launcher creates a local `.venv` on first use, installs requirements once, opens `http://localhost:8501/`, and reuses the environment on later launches.

 ## Project Structure